-The single most important factor to successful real estate investing is Timing . . . even more important than "location, location, location," which historically was always # 1 in importance.
-If you aren't convinced, consider how one of the less desirable cities in SW Florida (Lehigh Acres) and the most prestigious cities (Naples, Bonita, Sanibel etc.) fared during the cycle of the past real estate cycle.
+The single most important factor in successful real estate investing is Timing . . . even more important than "location, location, location," which historically was always # 1 in importance.
+Tom: If you aren't convinced, consider how one of the less desirable cities in SW Florida (Lehigh Acres) and the most prestigious cities (Naples, Bonita, Sanibel etc.) fared during the previous real estate cycle.

 You made a tidy profit with either end of the location spectrum if you timed the market well.
 Conversely, you lost a lot of equity in any SWFL location if your timing was wrong.
 The same can be said for virtually every part of the country in every real estate cycle.
 TIMING IS KING.